 For longtime PlayStation fans, there are a ton of easter eggs and collectibles to find from PlayStation's past.
-If you're a new fan, it serves as a reminder of how far PlayStation has come since it first released in 1994.
+If you're a new fan, it serves as a reminder of how far PlayStation has come since it was first released in 1994.
 Its storied history that spans over two decades can't be smushed into one small game, but Astro's Playroom does a great job at highlighting some of the best games and hardware that Sony has produced.

-In our Astro's Playroom review, we said, "it's an excellent demonstration for what the amazing new DualSense PS5 controller can do and it's a memorable walk down memory lane for decades of pent up nostalgia."
+In our Astro's Playroom review, we said, "It's an excellent demonstration for what the amazing new DualSense PS5 controller can do, and it's a memorable walk down memory lane for decades of pent-up nostalgia."

 Become the eponymous slime rancher as you journey to an alien planet aptly named the Far, Far Range to farm herds of slimes.
 Alien planets are usual cause for concern in games, but not this time.
 Slime Rancher's is a charming place full of friendly (and some not-so-friendly) wildlife you'll be sucking up with a vacpack and depositing into corrals.
-Feed them the right type of food and you'll be rewarded with plorts that can then be sold to the market for in-game money.
+Feed them the right type of food, and you'll be rewarded with plorts that can then be sold to the market for in-game money.
 This is all about the gameplay loop of finding new slimes, breeding them, and earning rare plorts for money to upgrade your gear.

-Slime Rancher is perfect for children and adult alike.
-Though it doesn't feature co-op, it supports multiple save files so you can create a few different farms.
+Slime Rancher is perfect for children and adults alike.
+Though it doesn't feature co-op, it supports multiple save files so that you can create a few different farms.
 And if normal adventure mode is a bit too much with a few aggressive slimes, you can opt for its casual mode for a more relaxing time.

 Stardew Valley is the ultimate time sink for a ton of people.
-When your character's grandfather passes away and you inherit his farm in the quiet town of Stardew Valley, you'll begin a long adventure of building up that farm to perfection, cleaning the surrounding area, growing crops, raising cattle, and much more.
+When your character's grandfather passes away, and you inherit his farm in the quiet town of Stardew Valley, you'll begin a long adventure of building up that farm to perfection, cleaning the surrounding area, growing crops, raising cattle, and much more.
 There's a whole town with NPCs to interact with and procedurally-generated caves with enemies if you're so inclined to do some fighting.

 When it comes to farming and life simulations like Harvest Moon or Animal Crossing, this is one of the best.
 Updates over the years have added new items, features, multiplayer, and a beach farm area on PS5.
-Once you start Stardew Valley it's difficult to put down the controller, and it's a nice way to teach kids about farming and management.
+Once you start Stardew Valley, it's difficult to put down the controller, and it's a nice way to teach kids about farming and management.

 The game also offers a ton of user-created content and a marketplace where you can download new skins, maps, features, and a lot more.
 A lot of the popular content tends to be free, but some do need to be purchased with Minecoins, which are purchased with real money.
 Still, there's so much to do in Minecraft even without looking at the marketplace that you shouldn't grow tired any time soon.

 It doesn't hurt that the developer is incredibly active on Twitter and constantly keeps fans in the loop regarding upcoming content and updates.
 Sometimes fan requests, like new costumes and such, even make it into the game.
-Getting into the community is worth is for the memes alone.
+Getting into the community is worth it for the memes alone.